asyncapi/spec/spec/asyncapi.md

 An object that specifies where an operatio have to send the reply to.

-For specifying and computing the location of a Correlation ID, a [runtime expression](#runtimeExpression) is used.
+For specifying and computing the location of a reply address, a [runtime expression](#runtimeExpression) is used.

 ##### Fixed Fields